The Grow America Project

 How does The Grow America Project spend its money?

 The Grow America Project directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Grow America Project tax-deductible?